esp/esp-js/ReadMe.md

 ## Event Processors

 Event processors are objects that observe the `Router` for events and apply event state to the model.
-There is no object named `EventProcessor` in the ESP code base, it's simply a naming convention.
+There is no object named `EventProcessor` in the ESP code base, it is simply a naming convention.

 An processor is typically scoped to align with a node in the graph of the object model.
-For example, you may have an object model to describe a financial product `MyProduct`, MyProduct may have a collection of legs, i.e. `MyProduct.legs`.
+For example, you may have an object model to describe a financial product `MyProduct`.
+`MyProduct` may have a collection of legs, i.e. `MyProduct.legs`.
-There may be enough functionality for each leg to warrant it's own event processor, therefore you'd instantiate a `LegEventProcessor` object that would own a particular leg on the model, i.e. `myProduct.legs[0]`.
+There may be enough functionality for each leg to warrant its own event processor.
+In this case you would instantiate a `LegEventProcessor` object that would own a particular leg on the model, i.e. `myProduct.legs[0]`.
 You can always start with a single Event Processor for your root entity then and break it down using good old fashioned OO composition principles.

 ## State processing workflow

 When an event is published to the router it starts the state processing workflow.
-The workflow has 3 ordered stages, the model can be modified at each, with each stage offering different benefits depending on what state you want to modify.
+The workflow has 3 ordered stages, with each stage offering different benefits depending on what state you want to modify.
+The model can be modified at each stage.
-Stage 2 can be further split into 3 sub stages that are progressive, i.e. the event may not progress thought these 3 stages depending upon how event processors decide to process the event.
+Stage 2 can be further split into 3 sub stages that are progressive, i.e. the event may not progress though these 3 stages depending upon how event processors decide to process the event.

 > If there were no stages, processors could simply apply the change to the model then raise a new event for 'reacting' processors to observe, similar for events that need to be verified before proceeding.
 > To avoid `eventType` explosion the preview and committed stages are provided around the normal stage.

-At each stage user code will get a function of signature `(model, event, eventContext) => { }` to interact with, the first two are self explanatory, the `eventContext` has some methods that can affect how the event proceeds.
+At each stage user code will get a function of signature `(model, event, eventContext) => { }` to interact with.
+The first two parameters are self explanatory.
+The `eventContext` has some methods that can affect how the event proceeds.

-Any component that receives and event during the event workflow can publish subsequent events, they will be enqueued and processed in turn by the [Event Loop](#the-event-loop).
+Any component that receives an event during the event workflow can publish subsequent events.
+These subsequent events will be enqueued and processed in turn by the [Event Loop](#the-event-loop).

 The below image depicts a simplistic view of this process.
 Note that `EventPublisher` and `ModelObserver` are often the same component/class.

 > This diagram doesn't cover many of the aspects covered below, i.e. the 3 event subscription sub stages available to EventProcessors, subsequent event publication nor the purging of the event queues by the [Event Loop](#the-event-loop).
 > An expanded representation of the flow can be found [here](docs/FullEventProcessingFlow.png).

 ![](docs/EventProcessingFlow.png?raw=true)

-Below we discuss the various stages, the example code uses this simple model (the complete code for these examples below can be found [with the source](blob/master/dist/examples/readme/app.js)):
+Below we discuss the various stages.
+The example code uses this simple model:

 ``` javascript
 class FruitStore {